US Bill would block defence contractors from using Chinese rare earths

 Those requirements "should encourage more domestic (rare earths) development in our country," Cotton said.

-The Pentagon has in the past two years given grants to companies trying to resume US rare earth processing and magnet production, including MP Materials Corp, Australia's Lynas Rare Earth Ltd, TDA Magnetics Inc and Urban Mining Co.
+The Pentagon has in the past two years given grants to companies trying to resume US rare earth processing and magnet production, including MP Materials, Australia's Lynas Rare Earth, TDA Magnetics and Urban Mining.

 Additionally, the US trade representative would be required to investigate whether China is distorting the rare earths market and recommend whether trade sanctions are needed.